 1/2 admin accounts, handles most of the adminy announcement stuff :)

 Hi!
-I hope Game Making Social is a cosey, friendly place to talk and share stuff about amateur videogame making and everything surrounding that.
+Game Making Social is a part of the Fediverse dedicated to being a cosy, friendly place to talk and share stuff about amateur videogame making, and everything surrounding that.

 I also try to maintain a list of not-jerk game-making communities on the wiki, which you might find interesting.